LGMVIPLahari/HTML5-FINAL-PROJECT/README.md

-# HTML5-FINAL-PROJECT
+#HTML5-Final-Project
 Coursera HTML5 Final Project
 This is the code that I have written to pass the Final Project Exam for the Coursera HTML5 Course

 Attachments:
-finalproject.html
+->finalproject.html
-ProjectDescription.png The ProjectDesciption is what you need to replicate using your code except the highlighted yellow content
+->ProjectDescription.png The ProjectDesciption is what you need to replicate using your code except the highlighted yellow content
-Source Code
+#source code
 <!DOCTYPE html>
 <html lang="en">
 <head>